cchinw/u4_lesson_python_control_flow/README.md

 ## Overview

-In this lesson, we'll be learning and implementing python control flow, and proper `indententation`.
+In this lesson, we'll be learning and implementing python control flow, and proper `indentation`.

 ## Getting Started
 - `Fork` and `clone` this repository